gemfire/gemfire-developer-website/content/blog/calculating-gatewaysender-event-queue-transmission-processing-times/index.md

 ---
 date: 2020-12-01
-description: Calculating queue, transmission and total processing times for Apache Geode GatewaySender events can be helpful for WAN resource capacity planning like the amount of queue memory to allocate and the number of dispatcher threads to configure.
+description: Calculating queue, transmission and total processing times for VMware GemFire GatewaySender events can be helpful for WAN resource capacity planning like the amount of queue memory to allocate and the number of dispatcher threads to configure.
-  This article describes how to implement a GatewayEventFilter to calculate these times using a custom Apache Geode Statistics object.
+  This article describes how to implement a GatewayEventFilter to calculate these times using a custom VMware GemFire Statistics object.
 lastmod: '2021-04-22'
 team:
 - Barry Oglesby
-title: 'Calculating Apache Geode GatewaySender Event Queue, Transmission and Processing Times '
+title: 'Calculating VMware GemFire GatewaySender Event Queue, Transmission and Processing Times '
 type: blog
 ---

 ## Introduction
-Calculating queue, transmission and total processing times for Apache Geode [GatewaySender](https://github.com/apache/geode/blob/develop/geode-core/src/main/java/org/apache/geode/cache/wan/GatewaySender.java) events can be helpful for WAN resource capacity planning like the amount of queue memory to allocate and the number of dispatcher threads to configure.
-Unfortunately, this data is not readily available in Apache Geode out-of-the-box.
+Calculating queue, transmission and total processing times for VMware GemFire `GatewaySender` events can be helpful for WAN resource capacity planning like the amount of queue memory to allocate and the number of dispatcher threads to configure.
+Unfortunately, this data is not readily available in VMware GemFire out-of-the-box.

-This article describes how to implement a [GatewayEventFilter](https://github.com/apache/geode/blob/develop/geode-core/src/main/java/org/apache/geode/cache/wan/GatewayEventFilter.java) to calculate these times using a custom Apache Geode [Statistics](https://github.com/apache/geode/blob/develop/geode-core/src/main/java/org/apache/geode/Statistics.java) object readable via [vsd](https://gemtalksystems.com/products/vsd/).
+This article describes how to implement a `GatewayEventFilter` to calculate these times using a custom VMware GemFire `Statistics` object readable via [vsd](https://gemtalksystems.com/products/vsd/).
 ## Implementation
 All source code described in this article is available [here](https://github.com/boglesby/calculate-gateway-sender-event-times).

 The [TimingGatewayEventFilter](https://github.com/boglesby/calculate-gateway-sender-event-times/blob/master/server/src/main/java/example/server/filter/TimingGatewayEventFilter.java) implements the GatewayEventFilter interface to calculate queue, transmission and total processing times for GatewaySender events.
 The interface defines three methods:

-- **beforeEnqueue** is invoked before the [GatewayQueueEvent](https://github.com/apache/geode/blob/develop/geode-core/src/main/java/org/apache/geode/cache/wan/GatewayQueueEvent.java) is added to the queue
+- **beforeEnqueue** is invoked before the `GatewayQueueEvent` is added to the queue
 - **beforeTransmit** is invoked after the GatewayQueueEvent is removed from the queue but before it is transmitted to the remote site
 - **afterAcknowledgement** is invoked after the GatewayQueueEvent acknowledgement is received from the remote site